 Increasing costs

 With worse business performance and burnout come increasing costs – employees are getting sick from being overworked and customers are dissatisfied.
+Implementing an efficient leave management strategy can help reduce costs associated with overstaffing, understaffing, and employee burnout.
 The company can either ignore the issue (and slowly slide into oblivion) or pump up the expenditures to cover the problems.

 Both ways are costly and lead to a downturn.